namhyung/uftrace/doc/uftrace-live.md

              It seems not to be compiled with -pg or -finstrument-functions flag which generates traceable code.
 Please check your binary file.

-But when the `-P a` patch option is used, and then only it can dynamically trace `a()`.
+But when the `-P a` patch option is used, uftrace can dynamically trace `a()`.

     $ uftrace --no-libcall -P a abc